Dr. Jerald Ogg

 Mr. Steve Vantrease

 Steve Vantrease, who serves as assistant director of the Governor's School for the Humanities, is also the Associate Director of Alumni Chapters and Outreach for the University of Tennessee Alumni Association.
-Having recently retired from UT Martin after 34 years in student services, Vantrease has worked with GSH since 1990.
+Having retired from UT Martin after 34 years in student services, Vantrease has worked with GSH since 1990.

 The holder of a B.S. in business administration and M.S. in education administration from UT Martin, Mr. Vantrease serves as vice chair of the Weakley County School Board and on the boards of directors of various local and regional community service organizations.
 He is a graduate of the WestStar Leadership program and The University of Tennessee Leadership Institute.

 Lacey Ellis is the administrative assistant for the Governor’s School for the Humanities and Honors Programs at the University of Tennessee - Martin.
 She became the newest member of the leadership team in April 2012.
 An alumna of UTM, Lacey graduated from the College of Education, Health, and Behavioral Sciences in 2011 with a B.S. in Middle School Education.
 Lacey and her husband, Travis, enjoy country living with their two children, Ettalee and Emberson.